-Once a trade is executed between two parties (usually a buyer and a seller in the most basic cases), the clearing house steps in.
-The trade title is transferred to the clearing house, using a process known as novation.
-This process means that the clearing house takes on the legal counterparty risk associated with the transaction.
-This means that the clearing house can help ensure that the trade goes through, since it is now responsible for the trade.
-If one of the parties fails, it’s not as big a deal because the clearing house is now responsible.
+Once a trade is executed between two parties, the clearing house steps in.
+The trade title is transferred to the firm using a process known as novation.
+This process means that the clearing house takes on the legal counter-party risk associated with the transaction.
+The clearing house can help ensure that the trade goes through since it is now responsible for it.
+If one of the parties fails, it’s not as big a deal because the firm is now responsible.

-It’s important to realize, though, that a clearing house doesn’t have to be a third party.
-In some cases, brokers are their own clearing houses.
+However, the clearing house doesn’t have to be a third party.
+In some cases, the big brokers have their own self-clearing firms.
 Fidelity is one that uses its own clearing house, National Financial Services LLC.
-Wells Fargo, TD Ameritrade, E*Trade, and Scottrade are also self clearing.
+Wells Fargo, TD Ameritrade, and E*TRADE are also self-clearing.
 Pay attention to the clearing house, and consider that as you choose a brokerage.

 Other Functions of a Clearing House

 A clearing house doesn’t just settle transactions, though.
 It can serve as an independent third party in other ways.
 Clearing houses can offer valuation services.
-Additionally, they can also keep tabs on clearing firms, and their creditworthiness.
-Clearing houses are designed to help limit wider market risk, and, in general, they do — as long as the parties trading use them.
+They’re designed to help limit wider market risk, and, in general, they do — as long as the parties trading use them.

-Indeed, after the recent financial meltdown, many people pointed to the fact that credit default swaps weren’t traded on exchanges, and that clearing houses weren’t used, as one of the issues.
-Since then, efforts have been put into place to make the process more transparent, and to create an exchange.
-Additionally, at least one clearing house (Options Clearing Corporation) has expressed an interest in backing equity derivatives as a way to prevent future problems.
+Indeed, after the last decade’s financial meltdown, many people pointed to the fact that credit default swaps weren’t traded on exchanges and that clearing houses weren’t used as one of the biggest issues.
+Since then, efforts have been put into place to make the process more transparent and to create an exchange.
+Additionally, at least one clearing house (Options Clearing Corporation) has begun backing equity derivatives as a way to prevent future problems.